IWC Mission "maximize profitability for Idaho Wheat Producers by investing funds in market development, RESEARCH, and information & education"

-The Idaho Wheat Commission (IWC) invested 53% of its 3.15 million dollar budget for FY 2013 in research projects with public and private entities.
+The Idaho Wheat Commission (IWC) invested 53% of its 3.14 million budget in research for FY 2014.
+Our research partners include public and private entities.
 The IWC utilizes its grower check-off dollars to go directly towards research, no check-off dollars are used to fund overhead of the cooperating research institution.
 Research collaborators include UI, WSU, OSU, BYU-ID, USU, USDA_ARS, ARS Western Genotyping Lab, Western Wheat Quality Lab, PNW Wheat Quality Council, Wheat Marketing Center, Limagrain Cereal Seeds to mention a few.
-Information gained from these projects when applied by producers will increase overall farm profits.
+Information gained from these projects will increase overall farm profits as producers integrate the knowledge into their operations.

 Idaho wheat growers joined the University of Idaho-Limagrain Cereal Seeds collaboration on wheat breeding to develop SWW varieties for the PNW, by continuing support of the UI's North Idaho Soft Winter Wheat breeding program.